Franz Karl Achard: Life and work

+Sugar

 Achard revived the discovery by Marggraf in 1747 that sugar beets contained sugar, and devised a process to produce sugar from sugar beets.
 Beginning in 1789, he planted various sugar-bearing plants on his manor in Kaulsdorf near Berlin.
 He soon preferred sugar beets because of their efficiency.
 In the following year he studied different varieties of beets and the influence of fertilisers.
 The research was interrupted when Kaulsdorf manor burnt down and had to be sold.
 Achard later continued on the manor Französisch Buchholz.
+This would in turn lead to a reduced need for slaves in sugar-production, and the subsequent abolishment of slavery in much of the world.

 In 1801, with the support of King Friedrich Wilhelm III, he opened the first sugar beet refinery at Gut Kunern near Steinau Silesia, Prussia.
 In 1802, the refinery processed 400 tons of beets with a degree of efficiency of 4%.
 Other refineries were soon built by his students Johann Gottlob Nathusius and Moritz, Freiherr von Koppy.
 In 1807 Achard's plant was burned down during the Napoleonic Wars and in 1810 it was rebuilt on a small scale.
 Embargoes by Napoleon kept cane sugar imports away from Germany and thus the growing and refining of sugar beets became highly important for the Prussian government.
 Refineries also appeared in Bohemia, Augsburg and in 1811 in France.
 France itself built many refineries and was only in later years surpassed by Prussia.

 English sugar merchants offered Achard 200,000 taler to declare his experiments a failure but he refused.
 With Achard's discovery, sugar was no longer a luxury product, but local production became a necessity, due to the embargoes.
 Achard taught classes to have a large number of sugar beet growers and the specially developed sugar beets became available for everyone.
 Achard described the sugar beet as, "one of the most bountiful gifts which the devine munificence had awarded to man on earth."

 In 1794, Achard built an optical telegraph between Spandau and Bellevue.
 This device had been invented just one year before by Claude Chappe.

 Due to Archard's financial difficulties as a result of several fires in 1807, his refineries were declared bankrupt in 1815.
 He died, destitute, in 1821 in Wohlau.
 His life's work was carried on mainly by French industrialists such as at the refineries of Matthias Christian Rabbethge.
 In mid 19th century America, Achard's grandson Anton William Waldemar Achard successfully promoted beet sugar production in Michigan according to a later descendant, Emil Lockwood, son of Mabel Pauline Achard.